China on Great Silk Road

 From Dunhuang through Kamul, Turpan and Urumqi there ran the Northern Road mainly used to transport silk and other goods from Central China.
 In its turn the Southern road stretched through Cherchen, Hotan, Yarkand and Kashgar cities.
 Jadeite, greenstone and other precious stones, extracted in the Tian Shan Mountains were mainly transported by this road.

-The Great Silk Road was not only a road from the East to the West.
+The Silk Road was not only a road from the East to the West.
 This was the way, such novelties as cotton, dates, cucumber, various melon and gourds, and citrus cultures, china and ivory were brought by.
-The Great Silk Road was also a connecting link to exchange ideas and cultures.
+The Silk Road was also a connecting link to exchange ideas and cultures.
 This was the road to bring paper and gunpowder from China to the West.
 This was the road Marco Polo made a voyage by, discovering mysterious China to the Europeans.

-The Great Silk Road was not just a road.
-In the antiquity and Middle Ages the Great Silk Road acted not only as a transcontinental trade trunk, but it was the way the Buddhist monks were moving by, disseminating their teaching about the world.
+The Silk Road was not just a road.
+In the antiquity and Middle Ages the Silk Road acted not only as a transcontinental trade trunk, but it was the way the Buddhist monks were moving by, disseminating their teaching about the world.
 Thereby Buddhism came from India to China and Central Asia.
-The Great Silk Road was used by Atilla and Genghis Khan to lead their armies.
+The Silk Road was used by Atilla and Genghis Khan to lead their armies.
 It was also a channel to disseminate scientific knowledge and cultural values.

 Up to date there exist numerous restoration projects for the Silk Road.
 Some of their participants are taking trips by these tourist routes even now.
 Besides, on UNESCO’s initiative, some caravanserais which were functioning in the Middle Ages are currently being renovated.
 Essentials prerequisites for safe and comfort trips by the ancient caravan roads are being provided.
-In spite of the fact that the Great Silk Road has lost its main significance, it is still, like thousand years ago, something like a bridge connecting the peoples of Eurasia.
+In spite of the fact that the Silk Road has lost its main significance, it is still, like thousand years ago, something like a bridge connecting the peoples of Eurasia.